playfulgod/android_device_lge_l1m/README.md

 Follow the aosp instructions on setting up the build environment. - http://source.android.com/source/download.html

-When the environment is setup, we need to grab a copy of Koush's ROM Manager and the Term.apk.
+When the environment is setup, we need to grab a copy of Term.apk.
 This is necessary to build CM10.

     $ cd ~/android/system/vendor/cm